One of the most popular questions I get asked is to compare the AT vs. PCT.

 PACIFIC CREST TRAIL

 The PCT was designed and built so one could use pack animals on it.
 As a result the trail has a much easier grade and meanders up/around climbs.
 The actual tread is much smoother too.
-Don’t get me wrong, sections like the Alpine Wilderness in Washington State are rocky as hell.
+Don’t get me wrong, sections like the Alpine Wilderness in Washington State are rocky as rough on your feet as the tough AT sections.

 APPALACHIAN TRAIL